suchja/generators/csharp/Refactoring.md

  -	Does `IPConnection` violate the Interface Segregation Principle?
 If yes it might be an indicator, that it is not good.
 See this [analysis](http://fagblogg.mesan.no/how-bad-is-smelly-code/).
  -	Another principle to consider is Single Responsibility Principle (SRP).
 Does `IPConnection` have only a single responsibility?
 See [here](http://blog.millermedeiros.com/keep-your-modules-and-functions-small/) for details.
 2. Check whether there will be problems with the build, if `IPConnection.cs` is split up into several files.
+3. Install Screenflow and capture all refactoring sessions in order to further analyse and document them afterwards.

 # Open Issues